PureVPN Vs VyprVPN Comparison 2022

 These include streaming on sites like Netflix, downloading torrent files, playing online games, or simply browsing the internet.
 For the task, we pick up 4 random servers from PureVPN and VyprVPN.

-The servers were based in USA, UK, France and Canada.
-In bare speed tests, VyprVPN clocked in with a speed loss of around 10.2% while PureVPN was better at 9% on average.
+The servers were based in USA, UK, and Germany.
+In bare speed tests, VyprVPN clocked in with a speed loss of around 35% in downloads while PureVPN was slightly better at 32% on average.